-In January 2009, a patent holding company, DNT LLC, filed a patent litigation lawsuit in the United States District Court for the Eastern District of Virginia asserting patent infringement by a number of telecommunication carrier companies including Sprint Spectrum, LP and Nextel, Verizon Wireless and T-Mobile USA, Inc. The litigation made certain allegations concerning the wireless modems sold to the carriers by us and our competitors.
+In January 2009, a patent holding company, DNT LLC, filed a patent litigation lawsuit in the United States District Court for the Eastern District of Virginia asserting patent infringement by a number of telecommunication carrier companies, including Sprint Spectrum, LP and Nextel, Verizon Wireless and T-Mobile USA, Inc. The litigation made certain allegations concerning the wireless modems sold to the carriers by us and our competitors.
 Following a trial in December 2009, the Court received a jury verdict of patent non-infringement and invalidity.
 In February, 2010, DNT LLC filed a motion for a new trial or in the alternative for an amended judgment.
-While we believe that this motion will be unsuccessful, we intend to vigorously defend the motion.
-DNT LLC has indicated its intention to file an appeal from the Court's verdict.
-While we believe that the appeal, if any, will be unsuccessful, we intend to vigorously defend against the appeal.
+This motion was dismissed by the Court.
+DNT LLC has filed an appeal in the Court of Appeal for the Federal Circuit from the Court's trial verdict and the Court's judgment dismissing DNT LLC's motion for a new trial.
+While we believe that the appeal in either case will be unsuccessful, we intend to vigorously defend against such appeals.